Best-of-Both-Worlds Fairness of the Envy-Cycle-Elimination Algorithm: Introduction

 \subsection{Our Contribution}

 We investigate whether ECE can be randomized to get better fairness guarantees.

 We first start with the special case of two agents. \citet{feldman2023breakingArxiv} get ex-post EFX and ex-ante EF for two agents using the cut-and-choose protocol.
 However, their algorithm runs in exponential time.
 In \cref{sec:n2algo}, we show how to randomize ECE to get ex-ante envy-freeness, ex-post EFX, and ex-post $4/5$-MMS.
-Our algorithm runs in $O(m\log m)$ time.
-We also extend our result to the setting of fair division of chores and get ex-ante envy-freeness, ex-post EFX, and ex-post $7/6$-MMS in $O(m \log m)$ time.
+Our algorithm runs in $O(m\log m)$ time. \footnote{Independently, \cite{bu2024best} also obtained a polynomial-time algorithm for ex-ante envy-freeness and ex-post EFX for two agents.
+However, their algorithm uses very different techniques (local search).} We also extend our result to the setting of fair division of chores and get ex-ante envy-freeness, ex-post EFX, and ex-post $7/6$-MMS in $O(m \log m)$ time.

 Next, we study the setting with more than two agents. \citet{barman2020approximation} showed that the envy-cycle-elimination algorithm, when combined with an ordering trick from \citet{bouveret2016characterizing}, outputs a $2/3$-MMS allocation. \citet{caragiannis2023new} showed that this algorithm's output is also Epistemic EFX.
 We believe these to be more satisfactory ex-post guarantees compared to \citet{feldman2023breakingArxiv} ($1/2$-EFX and EF1) and \citet{babaioff2022bestArxiv} ($1/2$-MMS and EF1).
 Hence, a natural line of investigation is to see if this algorithm can be randomized to get ex-ante proportionality.